-Paradigm Treatment Center’s 35-day teen mental health treatment program is based on a holistic approach and implements a combination of the best traditional and experimental approaches in therapy, in both individual and group settings.
-Before being admitted to Paradigm, every teen undergoes a thorough psychiatric evaluation, which our team of therapists and other mental health care professionals use, when designing the teen’s individual treatment plan.
+Paradigm Treatment Center’s 35-day teen mental health treatment program is based on a holistic approach and implements a combination of the best evidence-based and experiential approaches in therapy, in both individual and group settings.
+Before being admitted to Paradigm, every teen undergoes a thorough psychiatric evaluation, which our team of therapists and other mental health care professionals use when designing the teen’s individual treatment plan.

 Each mental health treatment plan is carefully constructed, with a primary goal of providing individualized treatment, according to each teen’s specific condition, symptoms, experiences, and interests.
 Along these lines, it’s worth noting that at Paradigm, we approach therapy according to teens’ strengths and other positive attributes, as opposed to their mental disorders and symptoms.
 This is one way in which we provide therapy that is thorough and precise to the individual, in striving to help teens toward a real and long-lasting recovery.

 We feel uniquely qualified to provide such individualized care, because of the vast number of types of therapy we’re able to offer, provided by our team of therapists and specialists, dedicated to the well-being of adolescents.

 How Common Are Mental Health Issues in Teens?

 Mental health issues are particularly common in teens, as many teens are confronted with sudden changes in their lives, and some struggle to cope with the transition from childhood to adulthood, and all the expectations and responsibilities that follow.
 While growing up has always been hard, statistics show that mental health problems are on a rise for several potential reasons.

 The world is changing quickly, and it’s getting harder and harder to adapt to it as it continues to develop.
 Faced with an uncertain future, constant input, growing environmental concerns and more, today’s generation of teens have many hardships facing them.